agoragames/chai/README.rst

 almost_equals(float, places)
   Identical to assertAlmostEquals, will match an argument to the comparator value to a most ``places`` digits beyond the decimal point.

+length(len)
+    Matches parameters with defined length.
+Must be either an integer or a set of integers that implements the ``in`` function.

 is_a(type)
   Match an argument of a given type.
 Supports same arguments as builtin function ``isinstance``.